raspberrypilearning/getting-started-scratch/en/step_2.md

 --- task ---

-When you are using Scratch in a web browser you can zoom in or out to adjust the size.
+When you are using Scratch in a web browser, you can zoom in or out to adjust the size.

-To zoom on Windows in google Chrome or Microsoft Edge, hold down the 'Ctrl' key and tap '+' or '-'.
+To zoom on Windows in Google Chrome or Microsoft Edge, hold down the <kbd>Ctrl</kbd> key and tap <kbd>+</kbd> or <kbd>-</kbd>.

 --- collapse ---
 ---
-title: Zooming in the code area
+title: Zooming in the Code area
 ---

 You can also use the zoom controls on the Scratch coding area to just change the size of the coding blocks.